 - Rinse hair well with warm water.

-#2 DIY Conditioner with Egg for Dry Hair
+2. DIY Conditioner Recipe with Egg for Dry Hair

 If you have stubbornly dry hair, egg-based homemade conditioner according to this recipe is just the thing.
 Egg yolks contain vitamin A and E as well as biotin and folate, which help keep your hair soft.
 Eggs also contain Omega-3 fatty acids, which can help heal damaged, brittle hair.
 For this recipe, you should use only the highest quality, organic products.